mrocklin/blog/_posts/work/2021-01-14-personal-covid-risk.md

     x 50 days until vaccination

-    So a 1 in 10 chance of contracting COVID prior to receiving a vaccine in March
+    results in a 1 in 10 chance of contracting COVID prior to receiving a vaccine in March

+    *if* they act like their friends and neighbors

 As a relatively healthy relatively young person, I'm probably closer to 1 in 5 (20%) due to getting a vaccine a bit later in the year.